 Buckfast Abbey was founded during the reign of King Cnut and stood for five hundred years until Henry VIII's dissolution of the monasteries.
 A community of Benedictine monks returned in 1882 to rebuild it on its medieval foundations.
 It was completed in 1938.
-The monks were gifted stone masons, as is evident throughout the abbey.
-Don't miss the bronzes and stained-glass windows, the largest of which, at the rear of the abbey, seems to radiate light even on a dull day.
+The monks were gifted stonemasons, as is evident throughout the abbey.
+Don't miss the bronzes and stained glass windows, the largest of which, at the rear of the abbey, seems to radiate light even on a dull day.
 The brothers lead a life of study, prayer and work.
-Outside, alongside the sweeping lawns, the award-winning Millennium Garden, Physic Garden (with traditional and medicinal plants), Sensory Garden and Lavender Garden (with more than 150 varieties) all boast interesting designs and unusual plants and herbs - and are as much for the benefit of the monks' work and leisure as for the pleasure of visitors.
-In the Monastic Produce Shop, you can buy the famous Buckfast tonic wine, as well as a variety of goods and consumables from monasteries and convents around the world.
-Other retail opportunities at the abbey include the gift shop, which sells a variety of lovely items, and the religious bookshop - one of the largest in southwest England.
+Outside, alongside the sweeping lawns, the award-winning Millennium Garden, Physic Garden (with traditional and medicinal plants), Sensory Garden and Lavender Garden (with more than 100 varieties) all boast interesting designs and unusual plants and herbs.
+The Green Hub Gardens and Crafts present a diverse collection of both indoor and outdoor plants, carefully curated to align with the garden themes at Buckfast Abbey.
+Visitors can engage with the garden team, who are available to share their extensive knowledge about the plants and the sustainable methods employed to maintain the gardens and grounds.

 The abbey is less than a mile from the A38, with ample free parking.
-There's good wheelchair access with automatic doors to the shop, bookshop and restaurant.
+There's good wheelchair access with automatic doors to the shop, Green Hub and restaurant.
 Manual wheelchairs can be borrowed from the shop.
-Two Braille guides are available in the church, and abbey stewards can help blind/visually impaired visitors who are welcome to touch figurines and details including the choir stalls and the decorative front of the organ.
+Two Braille guides are available in the church, and abbey stewards can help blind/visually impaired visitors who are welcome to touch figurines and details including the choir stalls and the decorative front of the organ; hearing loops are also fitted here.
 There are accessible toilets beside the car park and beneath the restaurant.

-FOOD & DRINK b Hot and cold food, cakes and cream teas are available in The Grange restaurant, or on the covered terrace, with a lovely view over the abbey and gardens.
+FOOD & DRINK >> Hot and cold food, cakes and cream teas are available in The Grange restaurant, or on the covered terrace, with a lovely view over the abbey and gardens.